Abrar-Hussain0/CS584-Final-Project/README.md

 1. Abstract
 GitHub Link - https://github.com/Khizar-Baig/CS584-Final-Project

 This project involves the development of a Convolutional Neural Network (CNN) to discern human emotions from facial images.
 The dataset comprises a substantial 35,887 grayscale images categorized into seven emotional states: happiness, sadness, anger, neutrality, surprise, disgust, and fear.
-The core innovation of this project lies in the real-time emotion detection using OpenCV, coupled with a novel shape design element that provides intuitive visual feedback during the interaction.
+The core innovation of this project lies in real-time emotion detection using OpenCV, coupled with a novel shape design element that provides intuitive visual feedback during the interaction.

 ![image](https://github.com/Khizar-Baig/CS584-Final-Project/assets/59732957/f23e4f21-9a96-42f8-8041-7ec794ece2ab)